 Soundrop has fully integrated accounting and statistics across all accounts and releases.
-This guide will help with navigating these sections of your account, and will break down what is displayed.
+This guide will help with navigating these sections of your account and will break down what is displayed.

-The first main thing you'll notice when logging into your account is the "Monthly Revenue" graph under "Dashboard" on your starting page.
+The main thing you'll notice when logging into your account is the "Monthly Revenue" graph under "Dashboard" on your starting page.

 This displays all earnings from our digital partners on a month-by-month basis.
 This will look different from the actual payments that are issued, as each payment is related to different months of sales reports.

 Here is how long it takes for our partners to report sales: